 - Take shakuhachi lessons from anywhere in the world over Skype

 - Go at your own pace using your shakuhachi lessons when ever you like

 - Learn the unique regional honkyoku musical traditions of the Edo period

 With shakuhachi lessons I can help to insure correct development which will save you time and frustration enabling you to progress with confidence.
 My goals as a shakuhachi teacher are to first understand how you prefer to learn, to keep you focused and motivated, and to listen to where you would like to go on your journey with shakuhachi lessons.
-I invite you to try a free introductory shakuhachi lesson with me to see how you like me as a shakuhachi teacher.
+I invite you to try a complimentary shakuhachi lesson with me to see how you like me as a shakuhachi teacher.
 Contact me and I will be happy to arrange it.

 - If you need an affordable 1.8 “D” shakuhachi for lessons contact me and I will be happy to assist you in acquiring one

 The shakuhachi music I teach – The unique regional styles of Edo period honkyoku

 My focus is on the unique regional styles of solo honkyoku music which were mostly composed by the komuso monks during the Edo period.
 I also teach pieces from post Edo period styles such as those created by Watazumi, Jin Nyodo, and Higuchi Taizan (Myoan/Meian).
 It is my humble task and a great joy to keep this music alive by passing it on to my students, thus continuing the centuries old tradition of the shakuhachi.
 As my student you will learn these precious forms of music beginning with the honkyoku of the Seien ryu from Fudai-ji.

 Thanks a million, Jon!
 That hour yesterday saved me years of learning and gaining confirmation (confidence).
 Knowing that I’m on the right track, rough around the edges tho I might be, enables me to concentrate on enjoying playing.
 I played both of your flutes today and they remind me each time I do just how lucky I am to have them.